-If you do opt to undergo the procedure, you can secure your surgery package and enable us to begin planning your travel.
+If you do opt to undergo the procedure, you can secure your medical plan and enable us to begin planning your travel.

-After agreeing to the procedure, you will be in touch with the Reservations Team who will set to work on putting together a travel package on your behalf.
+After agreeing to the procedure, you will be in touch with the Reservations Team who will set to work on putting together a travel plan on your behalf.

 Many countries, including Turkey, will require travellers to obtain a visa to visit the country.
 Our reservations team can help you with the process by sending an invitation letter.